-The Sumter County Regional HOME Consortium (SCRHC) is the lead entity for the HOME Consortium and is the direct recipient of HOME funds.
-The Santee-Lynches Council of Governments (LSCOG) administers the HOME funds and the Consortium on the County's behalf.
-SCRHC's 2021 program year ran from April 1, 2021 to March 31, 2022.
-In PY 2021, the HOME Consortium received \$768,444 in HOME program funds and expended \$135,076 from TBRA and admin of the program.
-In addition to TBRA, the remaining unspent funds have been programmed for housing rehab, housing development and homebuyer assistance and the Consortium anticipates these activities to be completed in upcoming years.
+Sumter County is the direct recipient of HOME funds, and the Santee-Lynches Council of Governments (SLCOG) administers the HOME funds and the Sumter County Regional HOME Consortium (SCRHC) on the County's behalf.
+SCRHC's 2022 program year ran from April 1, 2022 to March 31, 2023.
+In PY 2022, the HOME Consortium received \$829,807 in HOME program funds and expended \$123,813 from TBRA and admin costs of the program.
+Unspent funds from the PY 2022 annual allocation have been programmed for homeowner and rental housing rehab and the Consortium anticipates these activities to be completed in upcoming years.

-TBRA activities are ongoing, and have not yet been completed in PY 2021.
+TBRA activities are still currently ongoing, and have not yet been completed in PY 2022.
 At this time, there are two open activities #754 and #772 for a total of 18 LMI households that have received or are currently receiving assistance through rental assistance.
 HOME only reports accomplishments to the CAPER when the activities have been marked completed.
 As these activities are still open, they will be reported in the following CAPER report.